 We’re giving you the chance to shape the future of the naturopathic profession as we look for our next student rep. Student reps represent naturopathic medical students at the school they are enrolled in.
 Being a student rep is a rare opportunity to get more involved in your profession and become the voice of your fellow students.
 Click here to learn more about student reps.

-There are currently six open student rep position for the following schools:
+There are currently five open student rep position for the following schools:

 AANP STUdent representatives